 Indoor activities like roller skating, ice skating, bowling and commercial arcades are safe and fun New Year's Eve activities for teens.
-Check for special deals and events that may prohibit kids — including teens — from leaving until the event is over or until picked up by a parent for peace of mind.
+Check for special deals and events that may prohibit kids — including teens — from leaving until the event is over or until picked up by a parent.
 Have your teen plan to attend with a group of friends and coordinate amongst the adults who will be in charge of picking them up.

 Hosting a safe New Year's Eve party for teens is the easiest way to ensure your child is playing by the rules.
-Music, movies and munchies are the perfect combination for a rockin' New Year's Eve party for teens.
-Let your teen help plan everything from the decor to the food.
-Try make-your-own pizzas, hearty appetizers or maybe a chocolate fountain for dessert.
+Music, movies and munchies are the perfect party combo for teens — and let your kid help plan everything from the decor to the food.
+Try make-your-own pizzas, cute appetizers, fun mocktails and maybe a chocolate fountain for dessert.

 Theme parks often offer special events and hours during the holidays, such as Disneyland in Anaheim, California, which is open until 2 a.m. on New Year's Eve.
 Security patrol, monitored activities and an enclosed environment offer teens a safe New Year's Eve option so that parents can rest easy.